chinapedia/wikipedia.abstract.en/Page/Electronic_paper.md

 Applications

-EInk_Refresh.gif Several companies are simultaneously developing electronic paper and ink.
+Several companies are simultaneously developing electronic paper and ink.
 While the technologies used by each company provide many of the same features, each has its own distinct technological advantages.
 All electronic paper technologies face the following general challenges:

 -   A method for encapsulation
 -   An ink or active material to fill the encapsulation